Silk Stockings (1957 film)

 Silk Stockings is a 1957 American musical romantic comedy film directed by Rouben Mamoulian and starring Fred Astaire and Cyd Charisse.
 It is based on the 1955 stage musical of the same name, which had been adapted from the film Ninotchka (1939).

 The film received Golden Globe Award nominations for Best Film and Best Actress (Charisse) in the Comedy/Musical category.

 The score was embellished with the new song "The Ritz Roll and Rock", a parody of the emerging rock and roll music genre.
-The number ends with Astaire symbolically smashing his top hat, considered one of his trademarks, signaling the retirement from movie musicals that he announced following the film's release.
+The number ends with Astaire symbolically smashing his top hat, considered one of his trademarks, signaling his retirement from movie musicals that he announced following the film's release.

 Plot

 In Paris, American producer Steve Canfield wants Russian composer Peter Ilyitch Boroff to compose the score for his next picture.
 Three Soviet commissars Brankov, Bibinski, and Ivanov attempt to escort the composer back to Russia.
 To keep Boroff in Paris, Steve contests the composer's Russian citizenship by producing an affidavit disputing his parentage and insists it be resolved in court.
 Steve further convinces the commissars that Boroff's collaboration will earn them promotions in Moscow.
 Despite their initial resistance, the commissars consent to the collaboration.

 Back in Moscow, Vassili Markovitch becomes the new commissar of art.
 He sends Russian agent Nina "Ninotchka" Yoschenko to retrieve Boroff from Paris.
 She meets the commissars in the hotel lobby.
 In their suite, Steve shows Ninotchka the affidavit and attempts to charm her with the locale, but Ninotchka insists that she will not be persuaded by the city's bourgeois.

 Later that night, Hollywood actress Peggy Dayton arrives at the hotel, where several reporters interview her about her first serious role in an adaptation of War and Peace.
 The next morning, Steve escorts Ninotchka on a tour of Paris, alternating between boiler rooms and beauty salons.
 When they return to his hotel room, Steve sets a romantic mood with lower lights and music, but Ninotchka insists that romantic attraction is purely "electro-chemical".
 Steve and Ninotchka contrast their beliefs on romantic attraction, and after a waltz around the room, the two kiss.

 Peggy walks into the room and insults Boroff, causing Ninotchka to leave.
-She tries to back out of the project because it's not a musical, to which Steve suggests she seduce Boroff into adapting his music to sound contemporary.
+She tries to back out of the project because it is not a musical, to which Steve suggests she seduce Boroff into adapting his music to sound contemporary.
 At a costume fitting, Boroff, who is infatuated with Peggy, initially refuses to musicalize his compositions, but accepts the idea.
 Later that afternoon, Ninotchka locks herself in her room and dresses in Parisian lingerie.
 The same night, Ninotchka, dressed in a silky evening gown, joins Steve for a romantic evening.
 When Ninotchka returns to the commissars' room, they confess that Boroff's "Ode to a Tractor" is being rewritten into popular music for the film.
 Contrary to their suspicions, Ninotchka is delighted by the idea and dismisses them.